As the pace of business continues to accelerate, more and more organizations are turning to Agile to keep up.

 And with top business priorities revolving around fulfilling customer needs, improving time to market, and reducing cycle time, the Scrum team structure has become the obvious answer for many organizations.

-Below we will cover what Scrum is and how can you build an effective Scrum team for agile development.
+Below we will cover what Scrum is and how you can build an effective Scrum team for Agile development.

 What is a Scrum team?

-The basic Scrum Framework is composed of the following elements:
+The basic Scrum framework is composed of the following elements: